How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Continuous improvement loop catching small problems before they compound

-The outcome: You’ll move from reactive firefighting to proactive system building.
-You’ll see patterns others miss.
-You’ll make better decisions because you have 12 weeks of documented evidence instead of memory and guessing.
+The outcome: You’ll move from reactive firefighting to proactive system building, seeing patterns others miss and making better decisions because you have 12 weeks of documented evidence instead of relying on memory and guessing.

-The Monthly Revenue Review provides the monthly diagnostic layer.
-This guide provides the weekly execution protocol that keeps systems tight between monthly audits.
+The Monthly Revenue Review provides the monthly diagnostic layer, and this guide gives you the weekly execution protocol that keeps systems tight between those monthly audits.

 Best time: Within the first month of business